vriddhi20digitalfarms/Vriddhi2.0/README.md

    Instead of blanket-spraying chemicals across the entire field, the system isolates exact GPS coordinates of detected anomalies, reducing agrochemical usage by up to 40%.
 5. **Cryptographic Blockchain Logging:**
    Every intervention (farmer name, anomaly GPS coordinates, timestamp, and precision-spray execution method) is securely bundled and locked into a local SHA-256 cryptographic blockchain ledger (`blockchain_ledger.json`).

 ---

+## 🚁 Custom Flight Controller & Cost-Disruptive Hardware

+To make precision agriculture economically viable for smallholder farmers, we engineered a custom, low-cost flight controller and edge-computing stack that drastically undercuts commercial alternatives:

+* **Hardware Component Breakdown:** Built using a **Raspberry Pi Zero 2W** (edge computing/controller), **ESP32** (telemetry/communication), **BMP280** (barometric altitude sensor), **NEO-6M** (GPS module), **MPU 6050** (6-axis accelerometer/gyroscope), and **HMC5883L** (digital compass).
+* **Cost Efficiency:** The entire custom hardware stack costs approximately **₹3,999**, making it **93.75% cheaper** than commercial industrial flight controllers like the *Pixhawk Cube Orange* (which retail around ₹64,000).
+* **Hardware-in-the-Loop Dashboard Dependency:**
+  > *Note on Live Telemetry:* The anomaly status and crop health metrics displayed on the web dashboard update dynamically based on physical execution.
+If the dashboard is not actively connected to the drone's Raspberry Pi executing the field scan, the dashboard state remains static.
+Real-time updates and blockchain records are exclusively triggered when the physical hardware completes its mission and syncs its telemetry back to the backend.

+---